-The purpose of waitlisting is to allow students to get in a queue for available seats once a class becomes full.
-It is also intended to help the faculty and administration determine when extra class sections should be added based on demand.
+The purpose of the waitlist system is to allow students to get in a queue for available seats once a course has reached capacity.
+Waitlisting also informs faculty and administration of course demand.

 What is a Registration Waitlist?

 A registration waitlist is an electronic list of students who are waiting to register for a

 filled course.
 Students may sign up on a waitlist when they attempt to register for a section that has